raw-lab/cleaver-x/README.md

 samtools applies by default and which changes base qualities near indels.
 All other comparisons use each tool's own defaults.

-Detail on the earlier items:

-1. **Duplicate `noodles-sam` in the dependency tree** — pinning `noodles-sam 0.50` while `noodles-bam 0.55` requires `0.52` put *two* copies of the crate in the graph, so `alignment::io::Write` and `RecordBuf: Record` came from different crates and didn't match (`finish`/`write_alignment_record` "not satisfied").
-   Fixed by aligning to `0.52`.
-2. **Silent MSRV walls** — `indexmap 2.14` and `rayon-core 1.13` require
-   edition2024 / rustc ≥ 1.80.
-Pinned to `2.2.6` and `1.12.1`.
-3. **Wrong unit-test expectation in the base counter** — the FASTA `stats` test asserted `C:4 / total:15 / GC:7÷13` for input `ACGT|AACC|GGTTNN`, which
-   actually has `C:3 / total:14 / GC:0.5`; the kernel was right, the test was
-   miscounted.
-Corrected the expectation (caught by running the suite, not by eye).
-4. **Region coordinates failed silently** — the `samtools` region parser used `parse().unwrap_or(...)`, so a typo like `chr1:foo-bar` fell back to *the whole chromosome* instead of erroring, and `chr1:200-100` (start > end) was accepted.
-   Both the alignment parser (`view`/`mpileup`/`coverage`/`depth`) and the FASTA `faidx` parser now reject non-numeric coordinates and reversed ranges with a clear message; the FASTA path also guards a `linebases == 0` division.
-Added a regression test.
-5. **Silent truncation of mismatched paired-end input** — `fastp` PE mode broke out of its read loop as soon as *either* mate file ended, so a truncated R2 (or an over-long R1) would drop reads with no notice.
-Pairing was always correct (mates are read in lockstep and it stops at the shorter file), but the dropped reads were invisible.
-It now emits a `warning: read1 and read2 have different numbers of records …` and reports how many pairs were processed.
-Added a regression test.

-Verified correct, no bug: the FASTA engine is byte-identical to the Python original; BAM chunks re-read as valid BAM with record counts summing exactly (50k and 300k runs); SAM chunks each carry the header.
-The following edge cases were audited and are now pinned by regression tests: `fastp` on empty input, length-1 reads, all-N reads, sub-adapter-length reads, and reads fully consumed by adapter trimming (all filtered by the default min-length, no panic), plus a gzip→gzip round-trip; `demux` on reads shorter than a barcode and on empty reads (both route to `unclassified` with no panic); and `count` on a read aligned to a reference absent from the annotation (tallied as `no_feature`).
-As part of this, the two provably-safe `unwrap()`s in `demux` were rewritten to be safe *by construction* (the best-match is carried as a single bundled `Option`, and the per-barcode writer is fetched via the `BTreeMap` `Entry` API), so no panic path remains even in principle.

-Honest sharp edges: a wrong/never-matching delimiter yields one giant chunk (mitigated by the start-of-line default); memory scales with the longest *line*, not the file; `--contains` is an O(n·m) scan; and two inputs sharing a stem (e.g. `x.ffn` and `x.ffn.gz`) write the same chunk names into one `-o` dir — split same-stem inputs separately.

 ---

 # 🔧 Build